Congratulations again, how did it feel to hear A RUINED GIRL had won?

 The CWA shortlisting was a huge moment in my writing career.
 I attended a talk with the crime writer Denise Mina once who said ‘there isn’t enough validation in the world, so you have to make the most of whatever you get,’ and that’s true, especially before you’re published.
 Having your work recognised by prizes like the Bath Novel Award, the CWA, or any other prize or publication, can make all the difference to a writer – you just have to take the plunge and press send!

-Your main character in THE KNOCKS, Wren Reynolds, is a probation officer in Bristol investigating the disappearance of a girl in care.
+Your main character in A RUINED GIRL, Wren Reynolds, is a probation officer in Bristol investigating the disappearance of a girl in care.
 Can you say a bit about your own experience investigating children’s homes?

 It was pretty heartbreaking to be honest.
 We were investigating a broad spectrum of issues within the children’s home sector for a Dispatches documentary, and I worked undercover at homes across the country to unearth the kind of bad practise that has blighted the industry.
 At the heart of it was the profiteering – it costs more to keep a child in a children’s home than it does to send them to Eton, and people can make huge amounts of money from exploiting that.